CPR Awareness Month

 June is CPR Awareness Month.
 And if you think you don’t need to learn CPR, consider this: According to the American Heart Association, about 90 % of people who suffer out-of-hospital cardiac arrests die.
 CPR, especially if performed immediately, can double or triple a cardiac arrest victim’s chance of survival.
-And if you ever need to perform hands only CPR, here is what you need to know:
+And if you ever need to perform hands-only CPR, here is what you need to know:

 "You want to have your arms locked out with your fingers interlocked and right down in the center of the chest.
 We need to compress the chest at a rate of 100 to 120 a minute, arms locked out and over the chest," said Rudy Marsala, CPR Instructor.

-To learn more about hands only CPR and conventional CPR with compressions watch Inside South Florida at 7 p.m.
+To learn more about hands-only CPR and conventional CPR with compressions watch Inside South Florida at 7 p.m.